StellarCrow/wfh-client/README.md

 ## Play From Home

-We are small indy game company, whose desire is to help You spend your free time during this long Lockdown and anytime in future after its end with your friends or help You make new ones.
-Our passion is to bring You bright emotions and feeling of crystal clear happiness from childhood.
-We present You our first game, which You can enjoy with up to 5 of your friends.
-Enjoy it, smile, laugh, create and remember, your happiness make the world prettier and more kind.
+We are a small indie game company, whose desire is to help You spend your free time with your friends during this lingering Lockdown or event help You make new ones.
+Our passion is to grant You with bright emotions and feelings of crystal clear happiness from your childhood.
+We present to You our first game (one of many more to come), which You can enjoy with up to 5 of your friends.
+Enjoy, smile, laugh, create and remember - your happiness makes the world a prettier place.

 <br>

 ## Demo
-Here is a working live demo, hope You will love it, since we are (wait a bit for heroku servers to wake up):  [PFH_game#1](https://real-super-cool-modern-app-wfh.herokuapp.com/)
+Here is a working live demo, hope You like it like we do! (wait a bit for Heroku servers to wake up): [PFH_game#1](https://real-super-cool-modern-app-wfh.herokuapp.com/)

 <br>